Published on Jun 27, 2022 | Updated - May 5, 2026

 The Most Challenging Types of Carpet Stains

-There’s a lot of chemistry involved in carpet maintenance’, and whilst many stains from carpet can be removed with diluted dishwashing detergent, there are many that require specific stain removal solutions.
+There’s a lot of chemistry involved in carpet maintenance’, and whilst a lot of common stains in carpet can be removed with diluted dishwashing detergent, there are many that require specific stain removal solutions.

 These are our pro tips for removing these types of stains out of carpet.